jackbernsteinsheehan/riemann_surface_singularities/README.md

 In the `geodesics` directory, you can see some attempts at modeling the trajectory of a geodesic near a cone structure.
 The animations are rudimentary (very ugly!).

 ## Calculating Geodesics
 In `weight_to_geodesic.py`, I'm working on calculating a geodesic for a specific weight function.
-Codex wants to do weird indexing things, I wonder if the cycling would work better.
+It works pretty well I think, not sure if the plot makes sense though.
+Seems like it just goes in a straight line.

 ## Log
 Working on geodesics.
 Need to use r, theta to apply the index of the frames object to infer the actual radii and anglular values